 The NHR regime does not require its beneficiaries to purchase property in Portugal.
 To comply with the regime’s requirements, applicants must have a domicile in Portugal available to them.
 This must be a place that demonstrates the intention to hold and occupy the space as a habitual place of residence.

-What documentation is required to prove residency?
+What documentation is required to prove domicile?

 If you decide to rent a property, you must provide proof of a lease or loan agreement.
 You can provide a purchase deed instead if you have bought a property.